TindleDigital/styleguide/README.md

 ### Layout

-When it comes to the layout and componenets on the page we want to give the various zones some hirachy something like the below:
+When it comes to the layout and components on the page we want to give the various zones some hirachy something like the below:

     Regions = Main parts of the page (eg: header, nav, content, sidebar and footer), Blocks = Places that hold and orgainse the layout of components within a region.
 May not be called "region" but named by what they are doing.